IkeaShampoo/depth-perception/README.md

 where the camera can be moved around to view the virtual world from different angles.
 ## Demo
-The visual test executable (compiled for windows) can be found in the "demo1" release, and screenshots from the test can be found in the "Screenshots" folder.
+The visual test executable (compiled for windows) can be found in the "demo1" release, and screenshots from the test can be found in the "Screenshots" folder.<br>
 In this test, two images (MCImg1 and MCImg2) represent pictures of the real world taken by two adjacent and parallel cameras (as described in the specification).
-Next, the depths of various points throughtout the perceived region are calculated, and the points are projected into a virtual world where the origin marks the position of one of the two parallel cameras.
+Next, the depths of various points throughtout the perceived region are calculated, and the points are projected into a virtual world where the origin marks the position of one of the two parallel cameras.<br>
 This virtual world is percieved by a virtual camera, which the user can move around forward/left/backward/right/up/down using the w/a/s/d/c/x keys, respectively.
 By dragging the mouse, the camera can be rotated, and the t key can toggle between a view of the plane map and a view of the triangle mesh generated immediately after depth perception is performed.
 Many pairs of the screenshots are taken from the same position/angle, but they look different because they were rendered in different modes using the t key.
-The new view, after the camera is moved or rotated, isn't rendered until the space key is pressed.
+The new view, after the camera is moved or rotated, isn't rendered until the space key is pressed.<br>
+Note: The colors of polygons rendered in this test indicate both the polygon's certainty (darker is less certain) and the color of the actual surface at that position in the real world.